 Here’s how to update iOS on an iPhone or iPad:

 - Tap the “General” option.

 - The “Download and Install” option will appear if an update is available.
 Tap this to start the update.

 Alternative Ways to Sync

 For many Apple users, iCloud is used on its own to sync and back up data.
-However, there are alternatives to the iCloud app. iCloud has a limited amount of free storage.
-There are alternative cloud storage services on an iPhone or Mac.
+However, there are alternatives to the iCloud app. iCloud has a limited amount of free storage and there are alternative cloud storage services on an iPhone or Mac.
 They offer the option to either switch over from iCloud or use extra space with iCloud’s storage service for maximum storage and protection.

 iCloud app alternatives

 There are many alternatives to using the iCloud app to sync and store photos across iOS devices.
-Here are three of the most used and reliable alternatives available today.
+Here are three of the most used and reliable alternatives available.